Chetn11/todo-/README.md

 ***** Todo app *****

-Basically it a todo app where user can create owen todo(notes) in this app i implemented all crude operation like get, add, delete and update. for backend i use supabase database and for css material ui.
+Basically it's a todo app where user can create  todo(notes) in this app i implemented all crude operation like get, add, delete and update. for backend i use supabase database and for css material ui.

 ## Usage